 Thursday Cloudy.
 Very high (95%) chance of rain.
 Snow falling above 1400 metres.
 Rain heavy at times.
 Winds E/NE 25 to 35 km/h decreasing to 15 to 20 km/h in the late evening.

 Friday Cloudy.
-High (80%) chance of showers in the west, medium (50%) chance elsewhere.
-Snow falling above 1200 metres.
-Winds W 30 to 45 km/h.
+High (80%) chance of rain in the south, medium (50%) chance elsewhere.
+Light winds.
+Low-Moderate.

 Central Weather Forecasts

 Winds sweeping South Australia have plunged thousands of residents into darkness again for another night only a day after the entire state suffered a blackout.